-Before we dive into my nutrition tips for you, let’s start by understanding the thyroid and why it’s so important for your body and mind.
+Before we dive into nutrition tips, let’s start by understanding the thyroid and why it’s so important for your body and mind.

 What Does Your Thyroid Do?

-Your thyroid is a butterfly-shaped gland at the front of your neck that secretes hormones.
-These hormones affect many processes throughout the body, including your breathing, heart rate, body temperature, and brain, and are well known for their influence on your metabolism.
+Your thyroid is a butterfly-shaped gland at the front of your neck.
+It secretes hormones that regulate many processes throughout the body, including your breathing, heart rate, body temperature, and brain.
+Thyroid hormones are also essential during pregnancy and breastfeeding.

 Hypothyroidism

 Hypothyroidism is when your thyroid gland is not producing enough hormones.
 Hypothyroidism affects nearly 1 in 20 Americans over the age of 12.
-On the other hand, overactive thyroids, also known as hyperthyroidism, is less common and affects as few as 1 in 100 Americans.
-Thyroid problems occur most often in women, people over 60 years old, and those with a family history of thyroid issues.
+On the other hand, overactive thyroids, also known as hyperthyroidism, are less common and affect as few as 1 in 100 Americans.
+Thyroid problems usually occur in women, people over 60 years old, and those with a family history of thyroid issues.

 Because of the role thyroid hormones play in regulating your metabolism, people with hypothyroidism often find it difficult to lose weight.